 Video answer: Today in history: fox hunting banned in uk

-Top best answers to the question «Who banned fox hunting»
+Top best answers to the question «When was fox hunting banned»

 The Hunting Act 2004 (c 37) is an Act of the Parliament of the United Kingdom which bans the hunting of wild mammals (notably foxes, deer, hares and mink) with dogs in England and Wales; the Act does not cover the use of dogs in the process of flushing out an unidentified wild mammal, nor does it affect drag hunting, ...

 - In 2001 there was a 1-year nationwide ban on fox-hunting because of an outbreak of foot-and-mouth disease.
 It was found this ban on hunting had no measurable impact on fox numbers in randomly selected areas.
 Prior to the fox hunting ban in the UK, hounds contributed to the deaths of 6.3% of the 400,000 foxes killed annually.

 Video answer: Should fox hunting be banned?
 (2002)